oprahchemirmir/phase-1-project-/README.md

 # movie-app
 # description
-this app allows users to search there favourite movies,check the rating of the movie and also view the posters of the movies that they want to watch.
+this app allows users to search there favourite movies,check the rating of the movie and also view the posters of the movies that they had searched for.

 # project setup
 alternative 1
 use the link below to view the program